A BRIEF HISTORY OF LINCOLN, ENGLAND

 Waterside shopping centre was built in 1991 and Lincolnshire Road Transport Museum opened in 1993.
 Lincoln University opened in 1996 and St Marks Shopping Centre opened the same year.

 In the late 20th century heavy industry in Lincoln gave way to service industries such as tourism.

 LINCOLN IN THE 21st CENTURY

 In the 21st century Lincoln in still a flourishing town.
 In 2002 a sculpture called Empowerment was unveiled in Lincoln.
-Today the population of Lincoln is 88,000.
+In 2020 the population of Lincoln was 97,000.

 A Timeline of Lincoln

 A Brief History of Boston